A boat on the water, with the City of London and the Tower of London in the background.

 It’s also within easy walking distance of famous landmarks like the British Museum, Trafalgar Square, and the Royal Opera House.

-Plus, the Covent Garden tube station provides easy access to the rest of the city.
+Plus, the Covent Garden tube station provides easy access to the rest of the city

-Top tip: If you’re interested in the history of London’s iconic buses, trains, and trams, we highly recommend the London Transport Museum, located right in the heart of Covent Garden.
+Our top tip: If you’re interested in the history of London’s iconic buses, trains, and trams, we highly recommend the London Transport Museum, located right in the heart of Covent Garden.

 In our opinion, the Covent Garden area is the perfect place for those who want a mix of convenience and entertainment.
 You’ll be right in the West End (Theatreland).